brohudev/dotfiles/README.md

             - tree-parser
             - linter
             - autohighlighter
-            - [coming soon] session management and project bookmarks
+            - session management and project bookmarks
         - editorcore contains qol plugins for the overall experience
             - mini.nvim
             - auto formatter that auto formats on write